ansible/awx/docs/docsite/rst/common/logos_branding.rst

-|at| supports the use of a custom logo.
+AWX supports the use of a custom logo and login message.
 You can add a custom logo by uploading an image; and supply a custom login message from the **User Interface settings** of the Settings menu.

 .. image:: ../common/images/configure-awx-ui.png

 For the custom logo to look its best, use a ``.png`` file with a transparent background.
 GIF, PNG, and JPEG formats are supported.